-Cole Parke (they/them/theirs) is an experienced organizer, activist, researcher, and facilitator who is passionate about supporting faith communities in fulfilling the call to resist oppression and advance social justice.
-They are an expert trainer and practitioner in conflict transformation, and prior to relocating to Durham this summer, Cole spent the previous five years working for Political Research Associates, a Boston-based think tank dedicated to understanding and interrupting right-wing extremism, including white supremacy, misogyny, xenophobia, and anti-Semitism.
-Cole has worked with many faith communities, from the Episcopal Service Corps to Keshet, and they served as a co-founder and coordinating team member of Boston's SURJ chapter.
-Cole can be reached at email@example.com.
+Cole Parke (they/them/theirs) is an experienced organizer, activist, researcher, and facilitator with a deep passion for supporting faith communities in fulfilling the call to resist oppression and advance social justice.
+They are an expert trainer and practitioner in conflict transformation, and prior to relocating to Durham in 2018, Cole spent the previous five years working for Political Research Associates, a Boston-based think tank dedicated to understanding and interrupting right-wing extremism, including white supremacy, misogyny, xenophobia, and antisemitism.
+Cole can be reached at [email protected].

 Board and Steering Committees